forestgrape/coronavirus/index.md

 ### Public Advice
 - Wear a mask in all indoor places where infectious people can be, so at least in all public ones.
 Reuse but put it into 60 to 70-degree hot water for 30 minutes every day.
 Chan et al. have shown that this inactivates the Sars-Cov-1 virus [11].
 - Measure and observe your temperature several times every day and record the values.
-As the slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
+As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [7],[10].

 ### Model

 In the following, a model of dry form transmission of Sars-Cov-1 and Sars-Cov-2 is proposed.
 So the virus is attached to tiny dry particles.
-Which dust like fly around.
-Or for very small particles smoke diffusing around.
-This yields a different transmission pattern than the aerosol/droplets spread model.
+Which dust like fly around or for very small particles smoke diffusing around.
+This yields a different transmission pattern than the aerosol/droplets spread model[8].

 In their very illustrative paper [11] Chan et al. show that the Sars-Cov-1 keeps its infectiousness in dry form so this form transmission is possible in theory.